localden/builder-sample/README.md

 1. Clone the repository.
 2. Open your terminal to the repo folder.
-3. Run the environment variable commands from Step 2.
+3. Run the environment variable commands from [Step 2](#2-configure-environment-variables).
-4. Follow the `README.md` to install dependencies in a virtual environment (`venv`) and run the agent script (`python main.py`).
+4. Create a new virtual environment in the project folder: `python -m venv .venv`
+5. Activate the virtual environment.
+    1. On Windows: `.\.venv\Scripts\activate`
+    1. On Linux/macOS: `source .venv/bin/activate`
+6. Install required packages: `pip install -r requirements.txt`
+7. Run the code: `python main.py`

+Refer to the [project `README`](https://github.com/paulyuk/simple-agent-af-python/blob/main/README.md) for additional details.

 **Option 2: C# / .NET**